kumu/weavr-docs/guides/cant-signin.md

 **I'm not receiving a signin link**
 - Are you a part of/invited into an existing community yet?
-If not, you won't receive a signin link.
+If not, you won't receive a sign-in link.
 - Are you using the correct email address?
 Please use the email address associated with your community profile.
 - Yes, we know this is an obvious one; have you checked your spam folder?
 Happens to the best of us!